 Five years from now, aimers will understand that just a flat desk with a flat mousepad does not produce a total angle of zero degrees.
 All those other lengths and heights mentioned in the question introduce additional angles that have to be accounted for to produce a total of zero.
 You are statistically more likely to win the lottery this week than to have all of your current angles just add up to zero on their own without any modification needed.

 The angle that we are adjusting is not the angle of the mouse sensor compared to the mouse surface.
-This should always be zero if the desk and surface are flat.
+This should always be zero if the mousing surface and the bottom of the mouse are both flat.
 We are adjusting the total angle of your hand as it relates to the bottom surface of the mouse.
 If this angle is not zero, you are constantly introducing additional drag on one face of the mouse (front/back).
-This drag is slight enough that you don't notice it now, but it does have a negative effect on your tracking aim performance.
-Once it has been removed, if you were to use a mouse with an unoptimized surface in the future, you would notice immediately that it just feels "off".
-And you would also notice the accuracy performance difference along with the change in the general intuitive feel of the mouse.
+This drag is slight enough that you don't consciously notice it now, but it does have a negative effect on your tracking aim performance.

-I don't know if trying to provide a basic overview of how the science of this works does anything constructive.
-If you test it and follow the instruction video, you will see that it definitely works.
+If you follow the instruction video and test the concept, you will see that it definitely produces measurable results.
 I feel like the info above is the section that people are not going to understand and then use as their excuse to not test when they otherwise might have.

 Other people have produced measurable performance results with this concept and you can too.
 Just test it.
 Then please share your results, good or bad.
-Let me know if you run into issues and need any assistance.

 For people who use glass pads, changing the height angle would result in not being able to rest your mouse on the pad, without it sliding forward and off the pad/desk.